 In 2013, the banks in this study reinvested \$1.07 billion towards economic development, which we quantify as small business loans in low- and moderate-income tracts and community development loans, investments, and grants that fall under the economic development category under the CRA.
 In 2014, ANHD challenged the banks in this study to collectively increase economic development dollars from 2013 levels by \$1 billion in these categories as well as other investments that may not fall under that category but also contribute to quality jobs.
 While it is difficult to measure the quantity outside of that category, we called for the majority to fall within it.
-Collectively, from 2013-15, the economic development dollars increased by \$94 million dollars, which was mostly due to a \$173 million increase in community development lending followed by a modest but also meaningful \$3.9 million increase in grants for economic development.
+Collectively, from 2013-15, the economic development dollars increased by \$94 million dollars, which was mostly due to a \$173 million increase in community development.
 Economic development investments declined by \$3 million and small business lending in low- to moderate-income tracts by nearly \$80 million.
-We do note that total lending in low- to moderate-income tracts, regardless of business size, is much larger and actually increased by \$10.9 million from 2013-2015.
-While the increase in community development lending is impressive, it seems driven at least in part by commercial banks that are getting much of their credit based on the location of the loan rather than the type of jobs created or the impact on low- to moderate-income people.
+We do note that total lending in low- to moderate-income tracts by nearly \$80 million.
+We do note that total lending in low- to moderate-income tracts by nearly \$80 million.
+We do note that total lending in low- to moderate-income tracts by nearly \$80 million.
+We do note that total lending in low- to moderate-income tracts in community development lending is impressive, it seems driven at least in part by commercial banks that are getting much of their credit based on the location of the loan rather than the type of jobs created or the impact on low- to moderate-income people.
 It is more a reflection of an improving market rather than intentionality around equitable economic development.